Princess-of-Sleeping/psp2mmap/README.md

 intr problem
 ```
-`mmap_excp_handler` does disables interrupts for sceIoPread/sceIoPwrite, but the behavior is undefined if process_exit intr occurs at that moment.
+`mmap_excp_handler` does enable interrupts for sceIoPread/sceIoPwrite, but the behavior is undefined if process_exit intr occurs at that moment.
 So developers should program in a way that takes that into account.
 However, the probability of encountering this problem is less than 3%.
 ```